ZykeWasTaken/zyke_lib/README.md

 - Regular ESX inventories (requires metadata)
 - Regular QBCore inventories
 - Full Support for ox_inventory
+- **Note:** There may be changes for specific resources, view each resources' dependencies carefully

 ## Target Support
 - ox_target